TudbuT/ept/README.md

 # ept

 This is an easy way to install and search apps.

- (suggestions for search engine to github.com/tudbut/ept)
+ (suggestions for search engine via pull request to ept_applist.eptlist)